Jenny Hale: Biography

+After completing Graphic Design at Randwick TAFE, Hale worked as a freelance illustrator, graphic designer and copywriter.

 Works

 Hale works in pastel, watercolour, coloured pencil, and in Photoshop, concentrating on figure illustration.
 Her illustrations are often brightly coloured.

 A voracious reader, Hale wrote fantasy stories from the age of 10.
-Her adult writing career was restricted to advertising copy until her 5th picture book, a maze book about a princess's quest.
+Her adult writing career was restricted to advertising copy until her fifth picture book, a maze book about a princess's quest.
 Little Frog (2007) followed.
-In 2009 Jenny returned to her writing roots with Jatta, a darker fantasy.
+In 2009, Hale returned to her writing roots with Jatta, a darker fantasy.
 It explores the torment of a princess werewolf, who cannot control her bloodlust.
 The story includes black humour and a "multifarious plot that will have the reader engrossed to the very end", according to Reading Time.

 Children’s book reviews

 Hale has reviewed for the Sydney Morning Herald Spectrum and regularly reviews for the Sun-Herald.